jiang719/road-network-predictability/README.md

 ## Takeaway 1: the similarity between road networks in two cities
 * We compute the spatial homogeneity by training the GNN model on road networks in city A, and testing it on road networks in city B.
-* We ultimately get 30*30=900 F1 scores for the following 30 cities.
+* We ultimately gain 30*30=900 F1 scores for the following 30 cities.
 * Each entry in the following 30*30 matrix represents the directional similarity of road networks in two cities.
 * Please refer to the section [**Transfer learning reveals intercity similarity**](https://www.researchgate.net/publication/348169398_Quantifying_the_Spatial_Homogeneity_of_Urban_Road_Networks_via_Graph_Neural_Networks) in our paper.